maulikmadhavi/dev_person_website_maulikmadhavi.github.io/index.md

 ## About Maulik Madhavi

-Maulik Madhavi has been associated with Speech signal processing-field since 2010.
-He received Ph.D. degree (Information and Communication Systems) from Dhirubhai Ambani Institute of Information and Communication Technology (DA-IICT), Gandhinagar, India in 2017.
-He received M.Tech (ICT) degree (Communication Systems specialization) from DA-IICT, Gandhinagar, India.
+Maulik Madhavi has been associated with the speech signal processing field since 2010.
+He received a Ph.D. degree in Information and Communication Systems from the Dhirubhai Ambani Institute of Information and Communication Technology (DA‑IICT) in Gandhinagar, India, in 2017.
+He received an M.Tech. degree in ICT with a specialization in Communication Systems from DA‑IICT in Gandhinagar, India.

-He was a part of Department of Electronics and Information Technology (DeITY), India sponsored consortium project, "Development of Prosodically Guided Phonetic Engine for Searching Speech Databases in Indian Languages" during April 2012 - June 2014 (2 years and three months).
-During his masters and doctoral studies at DA-IICT, he was teaching assistant/tutor at DA-IICT for eight different courses (August 2009-April 2012, July 2014-May 2017).
+He was part of the Department of Electronics and Information Technology (DeIT) sponsored consortium project “Development of a Prosodically Guided Phonetic Engine for Searching Speech Databases in Indian Languages” from April 2012 to June 2014 (two years and three months).
+During his master’s and doctoral studies at DA‑IICT, he served as a teaching assistant/tutor for eight different courses from August 2009 to April 2012 and again from July 2014 to May 2017.

-He was a research Fellow (Dec 2017-April 2021) at National University of Singapore (NUS).
-He has also mentored 7 NUS graduate students for final year project (FYP) and 1 Master student.
+He was a research fellow from December 2017 to April 2021 at the National University of Singapore (NUS).
+He also mentored seven NUS graduate students on their final‑year projects (FYPs) and one master’s student.
 Please refer to this link for relevant materials.
-He was involved in several research projects spoken dialogue system for autonomous vehicle, speech recognition for health care.
+He was involved in several research projects on spoken‑dialogue systems for autonomous vehicles and on speech recognition for healthcare.

-Currently, he is Video Analytics Researcher at NCS Pte Ltd (April 2021-).
-He is currently working on several algorithms related to video analytics.
-He is also actively working in the research of generative AI related projects to improve the vision system.
-He is involve in in-house product no-code platform [kaicc](https://kaicc.kaisense.co), where he contributed in algorithm and model developements for vision model training and inference.
+Since April 2021, he has worked as a video analytics researcher at NCS Pte.
+Ltd. He is actively researching generative‑AI projects aimed at improving vision systems.
+He is involved in the in‑house no‑code platform KaICC [kaicc](https://kaicc.kaisense.co)), where he has contributed to algorithms and model development for vision-model training and inference.

-He received IAPR (International Association for Pattern Recognition) Travel Scholarship for presenting our joint paper in International Conference on Biometrics, ICB'12, Delhi, India.
+He received an IAPR (International Association for Pattern Recognition) travel scholarship for presenting a joint paper at the 2012 International Conference on Biometrics (ICB 2012) in Delhi, India.

 ## Research Interests
 - Spoken information retrieval
 - Applications of spoken language technology
 - Spoken language understanding
-- Vision Laguage System
+- Vision Language System
-- Model optimization for inference speed and accuracy
+- Deeplearning models optimization for inference speed and accuracy

 ## Research Keywords

-Speech signal processing, speech information retrieval, dialogue understanding, technology for spoken language processing, feature indexing for large scale search.
+Speech signal processing, speech information retrieval, dialogue understanding, technology for spoken language processing, feature indexing for large scale search, visual perception via vision language models, Object detection, Image Recognition.

 ## Tools

-Bash, C++, Python, HTML/CSS, MATLAB, Git, Docker, kaldi, Deep learning frameworks (TensorFlow, PyTorch)
+- Programming Language: C++, Python, JS
+- Deeplearning: TensorFlow, PyTorch, Transformers
+- LLM: langchain, llamaindex, DSPy, vllm
+- Versioning: Git, mlflow, Tensorboard
+- Deployment: Docker, Kubernetes

 ## Contact